davidgma/fresh-food-old-version/doc/S160 cats.md

 The only real difference in the diet of cats is that they've gone from eating fresh meat from a butcher or from their own hunting to eating tinned meat.
 Tinned meat most likely contains high levels of biogenic amines whereas fresh meat generally wouldn't.

-The manufacturers of tinned meat will certainly try to produce a product that cats will find compelling, so the theory of addictive/compelling food is quite plausible too.
+The manufacturers of tinned cat food will certainly try to produce a product that cats will find compelling, so the theory of addictive/compulsive food is quite plausible too.
 But the issue with this theory in my opinion is that it isn't very clear where the inflammation is coming from: if a food isn't inflammatory in small quantities, why would it be inflammatory in large quantities?
 Whereas the inflammatory nature of biogenic amines is very clear and well understood.
+In any case, The Fresh Food Diet prohibits addictive/compulsive foods.

+Tinned cat food also contains a similar array of artificial additives as human processed food and this is likely a contributing factor too.
+The Fresh Food Diet also prohibits artificial additives.

-So I think that the most likely explanation for the increase in chronic diseases in cats is the biogenic amines in tinned cat food.
+But I think that the most likely explanation for the increase in chronic diseases in cats is the biogenic amines in tinned cat food.